-Fujian is well-known for Mt Wuyi and Tulou, a UNESCO site, and Gulangyu Island.
+Fujian is a renown province for Mt Wuyi and Tulou, Tulou, and Gulangyu Island( all three are UNESCO sites).
 This 7-day tour will let you explore Fujian province with these must-see sites and taste local food, learn the Hakka culture etc.

 Day 01.
 Arrival in Xiamen

 Upon arrival, you will be met by our representative and transferred to hotel.